Guide dogs for children and young people

 - How to ensure the dog is relieved regularly and how to maintain hygiene routines

-- How to support and maintain the dog’s willingness and confidence during the performance of the guiding role.
+- Supporting and maintaining the dog’s willingness and confidence during the performance of the guiding role

-- How to deal with situations specific to the individual i.e. school lessons.
+- How to deal with situations specific to the individual e.g. school lessons

 - Health and safety guidance and good practice as applicable

 What support will I get after training?

 Guide Dogs continues to provide aftercare once a partnership has completed training.
 This can take the form of routine visits, which are more frequent after initial training, or requested visits from parents, school or the individual, where the need for extra practice or training has been identified.

-Support is maintained until such a point that the instructor is confident that the individual can travel independently.
-At this point supervision gradually reduces.
+Instructors offer continued support until they are confident the individual can travel independently.
+At this point, supervision gradually reduces.

 Information for parents